 6. Checking if your stone is laid correctly

-Once laid, paving stones should be sound and stable and there should not be any ‘lips’ from one slab to another that could pose a trip hazard.
+Once laid, any outdoor tiling or paving stones should be sound and stable and there should not be any ‘lips’ from one slab to another that could pose a trip hazard.

 You should check surface levels and profiles regularly as you go by standing back and making a visual inspection and maintain accuracy by using a long spirit level or a straight-edged length of timber.
 This ensures adjacent paving slabs are level and don’t need shifting.